 NB: Latin is not required, but is strongly recommended.

 Honors Program in Medieval and Renaissance Studies

 Honors students in Medieval and Renaissance Studies will take a structured sequence of coursework focusing upon the main areas of study offered in the Medieval and Renaissance Studies curriculum.

 Degree Requirements for Honors in Medieval and Renaissance Studies (36 credits)

 Three credits in each of the following areas of the core curriculum

 History: HIS 235/235Z, HIS 336/336Z, HIS 337/337Z, HIS 338/338Z, HIS 339/339Z,

 The research project is the focus of the Honors Program and must draw upon at least two of the fields offered in the Medieval and Renaissance Studies Program.
 In addition, it must have at least two of the following features: use of primary resources; research conducted in a language other than English; production of an annotated bibliography to develop an historiographic analysis.
 In the final semester of her or his senior year, the student will present the project formally to an Honors Committee composed of selected members of the Medieval and Renaissance Studies faculty.
 The student will also produce a major paper on the research project, which will be evaluated by the project’s faculty supervisor and another reader from one of the disciplines represented in the project.

-Selection: The student should have declared the Interdisciplinary Studies major with a faculty-initiated concentration in Medieval and Renaissance Studies and completed at least 12 credits in the major.
-Her or his overall grade point average must be at least 3.25, with a grade point average of at least 3.50 in courses for the major.
-To be considered, interested students should submit a letter of intent to the director of the Medieval and Renaissance Studies Program.
+Selection: The student should have declared a Medieval and Renaissance Studies major and completed at least 12 credits in the Medieval and Renaissance Studies Program.
+Her or his overall grade point average must be at least 3.25, with a grade point average of at least 3.5 in the Medieval and Renaissance Studies major.
+To be considered, interested students should submit a letter of intent to the director of the Medieval and Renaissance Studies program.
 Students may apply beginning in the spring semester of the sophomore year through April of the junior year.